jingshao-code/jingshao-code.github.io/_pages/about.md

 I’m a graduate student in **Computer Software Engineering** at [**Northeastern University – College of Engineering**](https://coe.northeastern.edu/), with hands-on experience in **machine learning**, **multi-modal model safety**, and **end-to-end AI system development**.

-My research has explored **audio-based jailbreak attacks** on **Large Audio Language Models (LALMs)**, where I analyzed model vulnerabilities and constructed adversarial audio prompts.
-I’ve also worked on **World Models** for humanoid robot planning and the **safety evaluation of Visual-Language-Action (VLA) systems**, focusing on their deployment in real-world environments.
+My research has explored **audio-based jailbreak attacks** on **LALMs**, where I analyzed model vulnerabilities and constructed adversarial audio prompts.
+I’ve also worked on **World Models** for humanoid robot planning and the **safety evaluation of VLA systems**, focusing on their deployment in real-world environments.

 In industry-facing projects, I contributed to a stealth-stage AI startup, developing **AI-powered audio systems** and integrating ML models into scalable infrastructure to support **real-time interaction**.
 I am also a **Google Summer of Code (GSoC) 2025** contributor, working on **secure Flutter engine integration**.